 “Africa is doing better than other regions on the planet having implemented a number of the economic policy compared to where it is almost at par with Asia despite all the challenges we had with the coronavirus pandemic,” said Professor Kevin Urama, the Chief Economist and Vice President for the Economic Governance and Knowledge Management Complex – AfDB.

-Going for opportunities
+Going for opportunities amid climate change talk

-The United States (US) sent its delegation with high expectations to harness the African Continental Free Trade Area (AfCFTA).
+At the same time, the U.S sent its delegation with high expectations to harness the African Continental Free Trade Area (AfCFTA).
 The Delegation is led by Molly Phee, the US assistant secretary for Africa, and former US ambassador to Kenya Johnnie Carson, now the Special Presidential Representative for US-Africa Leaders’ Summit Implementation.

 The US seeks to reinforce America’s commitment to advance food security and highlight the ongoing work through the US government’s Feed the Future initiative, and efforts to scale up work on climate-resilient agriculture and soil health, including upcoming work on the “Vision for Adapted Crops and Soils

-The summit comes against the backdrop of an uptick in the number of people facing starvation and acute food shortage occasioned by erratic weather patterns and prolonged drought.
+What’s more, the summit comes against the backdrop of an uptick in the number of people facing starvation and acute food shortage occasioned by erratic weather patterns and prolonged drought.
 According to British Red Cross, about 146 million people are going hungry.
 The situation has neem exacerbated by climate change.